pbek/QOwnNotes/webpage/src/scripting/methods-and-objects.md

 script.registerLabel("counter-label");
 ```

-The labels will be visible in the scripting dock widget.
+The labels will be visible in the *Scripting panel*, which you need to enable in the *Window / Panels* menu.

 You can use both plain text or html in the labels.
 The text will be
 selectable and links can be clicked.